Szmariu/scaling-octo-disco/README.md

 # scaling-octo-disco
 Predicting type of match based on match stats.
-Large (4 000 000+ observations) dataset from PUBG game.
+Machine Learning on a large (4 000 000+ observations) dataset from popular game - PUBG.